Itinerary, 30 April–10 May

 Please note that weather conditions can be unpredictable and the itinerary is dependent on them.
 Changes to moorings may need to be made at short notice.

 The sites and visits are the same as the other sailing, though the order is different.
-Flights are direct:
+Flights are as follows:

 Fly at c.
-1.45pm from London Gatwick to Dubrovnik (British Airways).
+9.00am from London Heathrow to Dubrovnik via Munich (Lufthansa).

-Day 11.
-Fly from Split to London Gatwick (Croatia Airlines) arriving c.
-3.45pm.
+Fly from Split to London Heathrow (Croatia Airlines) arriving at c.
+3.50pm.

 The ship & prices